About Shawn Kennedy, MA, RN, FAAN, editor-in-chief (emerita)

 While some sessions focused on specific clinical practices (reducing hospital-acquired infections or falls, for example), many focused on broader aspects of quality improvement—how systems can support QI change and integrate new technology (mobile apps, simulation).

-There was also discussion relating to staffing strategies and teams (though the cynic in me feels that much […]
+There was also discussion relating to staffing strategies and teams (though the cynic in me feels that much of the […]

 Women’s History and Nursing’s History